Quansight/Quansight-website/apps/labs/posts/scipy-array-api.md

 significant contributions merged towards a bleeding-edge project, has been a challenging but very special experience!
-Regular meetings with my mentors and the community meant that I was always able to ask questions when I was confused, and learn about the project and SciPy as a whole.
+Regular meetings with my mentors and the community meant that I was always able to ask questions when I was confused, and learn about the array types project and SciPy as a whole.
 At Quansight Labs, I was part of a cohort of interns and we also met regularly to discuss our achievements and explain where we were stuck.
 Sometimes, just putting your difficulties into words can help you figure things out from a different perspective!

-After joining the SciPy community as part of my internship, I am keen to contribute voluntarily in the future and help to advance science in this way.
+After joining the SciPy community as part of my internship, I am keen to contribute voluntarily in the future and help to sustain science in this way.
 Knowing that my code will be used in a package as widely depended on as SciPy is a big motivation, and I am invested in the success of the array API standard now!